jamessimon31/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 <br />
 In this Tutorial, you will create a VM(virtual machine)to host the Help Desk Ticketing Software.
-We then have to setup the VM so we can install and configure an SQL server for osTicket to use as a database to hold all of the software information.
+We then have to setup the VM so we can install and configure an SQL server for osTicket to use as a database to hold all of the software information. <br />

 <h2>Video Demonstration</h2>